Kang-OS-R/android_manifest/README.md

 - TARGET_OPLAUNCHER := true, use this flag for including OnePlus Launcher ported by @MrSluffy in your KangOS build.

+- SHIP_LAWNCHAIR := true, use this flag for shipping Lawnchair Launcher by default.

 Finally to build
 ----------------